Graduate Entry Selection Process

 If you are successful you will be invited for an interview.
 This is usually in the form of Multiple Mini Interviews (MMIs) made up of eight stations.

-The interview is designed to assess the personal qualities we consider essential for the practice of medicine.
+The interview is designed to assess the personal qualities usually considered important for the practice of medicine.
 You'll be expected to have:

 - good communication and listening skills,

-- respect for the contribution of those working in professions allied to medicine.
+- and respect for patients and the contribution of those working in professions allied to medicine.

 These qualities are based on the Medical School Council's guidelines.

-You will receive more information about the interview day should you be invited for an interview.
+You will receive more information about the interview day if you are invited for an interview.